The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-As a registered charity, the British Council must comply with charity law, including ensuring that its assets are safeguarded and properly used to meet its charitable objectives.
+As a registered charity, the British Council must comply with charity law.
+This includes ensuring that its assets are safeguarded and properly used to meet its charitable objectives.
 Our resources must not be abused, misspent, misappropriated or defrauded, and cannot be used for private interests.

-The British Council also earns income from customers paying for services, including teaching and examinations.
-We are free to use the surplus from this earned income on any of our activities, including those partially funded by grants.
+The British Council also earns income from customers paying for its services, including teaching and examinations.
+We are free to use the surplus from this earned income for any of our activities, including those partially funded by grants.
 However, we cannot use our grant funding to subsidise our paid-for services.

 We publish annual audited accounts for the British Council group and we also publish our Corporate Plan on our website.

 - operating effective internal controls that safeguard, channel and record resources as intended, and support the achievement of its charitable objectives

 - using its resources efficiently, economically and effectively